mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 for SPAs.
 Yet I have never published an **framework** despite numerous requests.

 Why?
 Because frameworks suck.
-I respect my peers, and don't want to impose silly opinionated restrictions by locking them into an opinionated platform that hinders their ability to innovate and build quality software.
-Let's look at why.
+I respect my peers, and don't want to impose silly restrictions by locking them into an opinionated platform that hinders their ability to innovate and build quality software.
+Let's look at how frameworks do just that.

 Frameworks and the inversion of control
 ---------------------------------------